 Access to the car parks is strictly forbidden before the stage and until it have been declared open by the Organization.
+Mushers must nevertheless come at a maximum time which will be communicated by the musher relations team each day.
 Access to the car park after the stage, once the Organization has left it, is the responsibility of each Team.